TorqIT/shopware-common/.ai/FeatureGenerationTemplate.md

 **Example:**
 Start by scaffolding the entity definition for ProductAvailabilityRule with a migration, repository, and admin listing component.
 Use best practices for Shopware entity extensions and administration integration.

+## 11. Test Criteria & Acceptance Conditions
+> Define what conditions must be met for this module to be considered correct and complete.
+Include edge cases, test scenarios, and any performance or UX expectations.

+**Functional Test Cases (Examples):**
+- ✅ Rule applies correctly to hide a product from the storefront listing
+- ✅ Product detail page shows "not available" message when blocked by a rule
+- ✅ Rule management UI allows create, edit, delete of rules
+- ✅ Conditions JSON validates before saving
+- ✅ Rule only applies when marked `active = true`

+**Edge Cases:**
+- ✅ Rule with invalid JSON condition is skipped and logged
+- ✅ Guest user sees a different result than a logged-in customer due to rule targeting
+- ✅ Rule applying to out-of-stock products works with real-time stock updates

+**Integration Checks:**
+- ✅ API `/product` responses reflect rule filtering
+- ✅ Rule entity appears in admin search
+- ✅ Event subscriber for `ProductLoadedEvent` is triggered and applies rules

+**Performance & Stability:**
+- ✅ No perceptible delay on category listing page with 100+ rules defined
+- ✅ No unhandled exceptions in rule evaluation service
+- ✅ Rule engine caches correctly per user session when applicable

+**Test Coverage Goal:**
+- Aim for unit + integration test coverage of all rule evaluation logic and admin module actions.